 Find out which stocks you should buy this month to make money in this changing market.

 If you’re concerned about climate change and want a somewhat diversified way to invest in companies that are trying to improve energy efficiency, Hannon Armstrong should be up your alley.
 The company provides capital to companies in the energy efficiency, renewable energy and other sustainable infrastructure markets.
 In exchange for capital to advance their businesses Hannon generates recurring revenue and predictable cash flows.

-As of the end of 2019, 57% of Hannon’s portfolio was allocated to behind-the-meter investments (energy efficiency, storage, distributed generation), 36% to grid-connected investments (wind, solar, storage), and 7% to sustainable infrastructure (stormwater remediation, environmental restoration, transmission & distribution).
+As of the end of June 2021 roughly half of Hannon’s portfolio was allocated to behind-the-meter investments (energy efficiency, storage, distributed generation) while the other half was allocated to grid-connected investments (wind, solar, storage).
+A very small slice was allocated to sustainable infrastructure (stormwater remediation, environmental restoration, transmission & distribution).